Cardiology Manager by Spire Healthcare Ltd

 Experience

-- Substantial experience as an RGN/ODP/HCP within a cardiology catheter lab environment scrubbing for routine and complex cardiology procedures.
+- Substantial experience as an RGN/ODP/HCP/ Senior Cardiac Physiologist with EP experience within a cardiology catheter lab environment scrubbing for routine and complex cardiology procedures.

 - Team management / supervisory experience